|Semester 2 Credit Value:||10|

 • Natural and balanced selection and clines

 After this module, students should understand the basic principles underlying evolutionary processes at the population level.
-They should be able to relate the practical examples with respect to, for instance, conservational implications of inbreeding in small populations, or selfing and they should be able to apply these principles to their general biological, and human experience.
+They should be able to relate the practical examples with respect to, for instance, conservational implications of inbreeding in small populations, or selfing and they should be able to apply these principles to their general biological and human experience.
 Students should have more thorough understanding of testing hypotheses and statistical analyses and their use in biology.
-The knowledge gained is valuable for BIO3012 Conservation Biology Issues, their third year project and the broad area of ecology and behavioural evolution.
+The knowledge gained is valuable for Stage 3 Conservation modules, their third year project and the broad area of ecology and behavioural evolution.

 After this module students should be able to perform simple experiments in the laboratory and the field.
 They should be able to summarise data resulting from experiments in tables, statistically analyse them, test hypotheses and discuss results in a wider context.
 They will have increased their computing skills and practised problem solving.
-These skills are valuable for BIO3196: Research Project.
+These skills are valuable for the final year Research Project.

 |Graduate Skills Framework Applicable:||Yes|